Semi-Truck Accident Lawyer Las Vegas, NV

 Defective Parts: Defective truck parts like tires, brakes, lights, and engine components can lead to serious accidents.

 Fatigue: Driver fatigue can be common in semi-truck drivers due to delivery date requirements and trucking companies pushing drivers to meet unrealistic quotas.
-Often drivers are driving long distances with short breaks and less than quality rest.
+Drivers often travel long distances with short breaks and inadequate rest.

-Poor weather: Semi-truck drivers have a responsibility to adjust their driving due to inclement weather, this could be slowing down, using daytime headlights or waiting to drive until the weather conditions improve.
+Poor weather: Semi-truck drivers have a responsibility to adjust their driving in inclement weather.
+This could involve slowing down, using daytime headlights, or waiting to drive until the weather conditions improve.

 Nevada’s Comparative Negligence Laws